7 Key Ways to Save on the Average Cost of a Basement Remodel

 It’s easy to get excited about the amount of square footage you’ll add to your home when you remodel your basement, but don’t start counting your money yet.
 Basement square footage is below grade, which means it’s not valued at the same rate that the above-ground square footage of your home is valued.

-Cost and ROI of a typical 1,000 square-foot basement remodel
+Cost and return on investment (ROI) of a typical 1,000-square-foot basement remodel

-With a clear understanding on how to calculate the value a basement remodel will add to your home, it’s time to dig into just how much that remodel will cost you.
+With a clear understanding of how to calculate the value a basement remodel will add to your home, it’s time to dig into just how much that remodel will cost you.

 The best way to determine how much your basement remodel will cost is to consult a contractor who’s experienced in basement remodel construction.
-A ballpark estimate on a 1,000 square foot basement indicates you’ll pay around $8,000 for a DYI remodel, and around $15,000 for a professional remodel.
+A ballpark estimate on a 1,000-square-foot basement indicates you’ll pay around $7,000 to $23,000.

-Alternatively, you can calculate that a basement remodel will run you between $32 to $47 per square foot.
+Alternatively, you can calculate that a basement remodel will run between $30 and $100 per square foot.

 Expect to pay several grand more for every one of these projects that your basement remodel includes: